 Last Updated on

 Dutch cuisine isn’t as well known as say, the Italian or French kitchen.
-Even though I – as a Dutchie – may be a little bias, The Netherands has quite a few special snacks and dishes for you to try.
+Even though I – as a Dutchie – may be a little bias, The Netherands has quite a few great snacks and dishes.
 Travelling and trying out new foods go hand-in-hand, don’t they?
 Are you’re visiting The Netherlands any time soon, and you’re wondering what should be on your food bucket list?
-I’ve made you a list of Dutch food you should try while visiting.
+I’ve made you a list of 30+ traditional Dutch foods you should try while visiting.

 Living in the UK as a Dutch expat definitely made me appreciate these types of food a whole lot more.
 I’d never thought it miss them as much as I do.
-When visiting the Netherlands, make sure to try most of these or fill up my suitcase to take them back to the UK.
+Whenever I visit home, I make sure to try most of these or fill up my suitcase to take them back to the UK.
 Let’s not waste more time and look at all these tasty dishes and snacks…

 Sweet Dutch Snacks